Florida Sues DuPont Over Toxic Firefighting Foam

 - And more

 The vast majority of Class B firefighting foam that is currently in stock or service in the United States is AFFF or AR-AFFF.
-All AFFF products contain PFAS.
+All AFFF products contain Polyfluoroalkyl Substances.
 This applies to foams used in the past and those being sold today.

-DuPont announced in August 2019 that it would stop buying and using firefighting foams made with polyfluoroalkyl substances (PFAS), a group of chemicals that includes perfluorooctanoic acid (PFOA), by the end of 2022.
+DuPont announced in August 2019 that it would stop buying and using firefighting foams made with polyfluoroalkyl substances, a group of chemicals that includes perfluorooctanoic acid, by the end of 2021.

-The company said it will also stop the use of long-chain PFAS, which have carbon chains of 8 or higher, in some of the units that the company acquired as part of legacy Dow business that continued to use a small amount PFOS and PFOA granted through an EPA exemption.
-DuPont said it was actively looking for alternatives to PFAS in its manufacturing processes.
+The company said it will also stop the use of long-chain Polyfluoroalkyl Substances, which have carbon chains of 8 or higher, in some of the units that the company acquired as part of the legacy Dow business that continued to use a small amount perfluorooctane sulfonic acid and perfluorooctanoic acid granted through an EPA exemption.
+DuPont said it was actively looking for alternatives to Polyfluoroalkyl Substances in its manufacturing processes.

 Get a Free DuPont AFFF Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DuPont AFFF Foam Lawsuits.
-We are handling individual litigation nationwide and currently accepting new AFFF Lawsuits in all 50 states.
+The Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DuPont AFFF Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Aqueous Film Forming Foam Lawsuits in all 50 states.

 If you or a loved one developed cancer due to firefighting foam AFFF exposure, you should contact our AFFF contamination law firm immediately.
 You may be entitled to financial compensation by filing an AFFF class action lawsuit and our AFFF lawyers can help.